Skip to content

 Key Takeaways

-Absent checks against a majority of shareholders, they can act in such a way that is unfair to one or more minority shareholders.
+Absent checks against a majority of shareholders can act in such a way that is unfair to one or more minority shareholders.
 However, the law grants certain protections to minority shareholders that enable them to seek help if they think they are not being treated fairly.
 These are all causes of action that the aggrieved shareholder must pursue in court and include:

 • claims of unfair and prejudicial conduct;